Kushan-Rathnayake/G-CROC-Azure-SIEM-SOAR-Active-Defense/G-CROC-Portfolio/4.) Infrastructure_and_Playbooks/README.md

 # ⚡ Infrastructure & Automated Response (SOAR)

 ### Overview
-This directory contains the automation logic used to achieve the verified **41-second Mean Time to Respond (MTTR)** for the G-CROC project.
+This directory contains the automation logic used to achieve the verified total **42-second Mean Time to Respond (MTTR)** for the G-CROC project.
 This was accomplished by transitioning from passive alerting to active cloud-native containment.

 ### The Playbook: `G-CROC-Critical-Email-Alert`
 The Logic App contained in this folder follows a high-fidelity response chain: